BCCL-IIITH/Workshop_Neuroimaging/index.md

 title: Home
 order: 1
 ---
 <div class="note"></div>
-Next session is on 17/08/2024 at SH1, Vindhya Building [Preparation before the session](https://bccl-iiith.github.io/Workshop_Neuroimaging/setup)
+**NOTE**: Next session is on 17/08/2024 at SH1, Vindhya Building [Preparation before the session](https://bccl-iiith.github.io/Workshop_Neuroimaging/setup)

 # Welcome!
 Hello everyone and welcome to the "MRI and EEG data analysis" workshop that will take place